onnx/onnx/docs/IR.md

 type|Type|The type of the value. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

-Each graph MUST specify a name.
+Each graph __MUST__ specify a name.

-The graph MUST adhere to single static assignment (SSA) for all node outputs; this means that all node output names MUST be unique within a graph.
+The graph __MUST__ adhere to single static assignment (SSA) for all node outputs; this means that all node output names __MUST__ be unique within a graph.

-Graphs SHOULD be populated with documentation strings, which MAY be interpreted using GitHub-style markdown syntax.
-HTML and other text-markup languages MAY NOT be used in documentation strings.
+Graphs __SHOULD__ be populated with documentation strings, which __MAY__ be interpreted using GitHub-style markdown syntax.
+HTML and other text-markup language __MUST NOT__ be used in documentation strings.

 ### Names Within a Graph

-All names MUST adhere to C identifier syntax rules.
+All names __MUST__ adhere to C identifier syntax.
+That syntax is available in the C standard and multiple online locations.
+In the interest of not inadvertently introducing errors, the identifier grammar is __not__ included in this specification.

 Names of nodes, inputs, outputs, initializers, and attributes are organized into several namespaces.
-Within a namespace, each name MUST be unique for each given graph.
+Within a namespace, each name __MUST__ be unique for each given graph.

 The namespaces are: